zr-tex8r/scllmk/README.md

     -----------------
     * list item
     ** nested list item
-    Oops, Markdown doesn't go that way, I suspect....
+    Oops, Markdown doesn't go that way....

-Suppose we save this file as `hello.rst`, then run
+Suppose we save this file as `hello.rst`, then running

     $ scllmk hello.rst